wesdoyle/wake_engine/README.md

 ![Fork](https://i.pinimg.com/originals/b3/d0/fe/b3d0fea30a5c39a9f850b6a45b6a48c2.png)

-* It will create the fork like this, with your github username:
+* It will create the fork like this, with your GitHub username:

 ![AFter Fork](https://i.pinimg.com/originals/ac/9d/70/ac9d7093722b89d68d346b9b63efc6be.png)